-Generally, in Québec, dental care is free for children under age 10.
-The care may be provided at a hospital or a dental clinic.
-Covered care includes:
+The following dental care and services are free of charge for insured children under age 10.
+The care and services can have been provided at either a hospital or a dental clinic:

 - Local or general anesthesia

 - Grey amalgam fillings on the premolar and molar teeth